NikolayKrishtopa/React-movies/README.md

 # React-movies

-This is a small application to get some training of working with backend APIs as well as to get some React.js coding practice.
+This small application is my implementaion of the project from react training by [Mikhail Nepomnyashchiy](https://github.com/michey85) written by me to get some training of working with backend APIs as well as to get some React.js coding practice.

 This application allows user to get some movies/games cards and filter them by category as needed.
 I also incorporated pagination functional in to this page.